senzing-garage/template-python/README.md

 ### Examples of CLI

-The following examples require environment variables set in [Demonstrate using Command Line Interface](#demonstrate-using-command-line-interface).
+The following examples require initialization described in [Demonstrate using Command Line Interface](#demonstrate-using-command-line-interface).

 ### Examples of Docker

-The following examples require environment variables set in [Demonstrate using Docker](#demonstrate-using-docker).
+The following examples require initialization described in [Demonstrate using Docker](#demonstrate-using-docker).

 ## Advanced